-Orwell was developed with helpful advice from the Orwell Foundation and The Estate of the Late Sonia Brownell Orwell, and in close observance of international trademark and copyright laws.
-Please consult with the Orwell Foundation and Estate before making public use of George Orwell's works, not only to respect their trademarks, but also to honor Orwell's legacy by not abusing it.
+This is an independent satire site with no formal affiliation to the Orwell Foundation and the Estate of the Late Sonia Brownell Orwell.
+Anyone contemplating making public use of George Orwell's name or works should respect their trademarks and also honor Orwell's legacy by not abusing it.

 Are you criticizing the left or the right?